-The CT scan is a type of x-ray test that produces detailed, cross-sectional images of the body.
+The CT scan uses x-rays to make detailed, cross-sectional images of the body.
 Unlike a regular x-ray, CT scans can show the detail in soft tissues such as internal organs.

-This test can help tell if any lymph nodes or organs in the body are enlarged.
-It isn’t usually needed to diagnose leukemia, but it might be done if the doctor suspects the leukemia is growing in lymph nodes in the chest or in organs like the spleen or liver.
+This test isn’t usually needed to diagnose leukemia, but it might be done if the doctor suspects the leukemia is growing in lymph nodes in the chest or in organs like the spleen or liver.
 It is also sometimes used to look at the brain and spinal cord, but an MRI scan may also be used for this.

 Before the scan, your child may be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye that helps better outline abnormal areas in the body.
 He or she may need an IV line through which the contrast dye is injected.

 The IV injection of contrast dye can cause a feeling of flushing or warmth in the face or elsewhere.
 Some people are allergic and get hives or, rarely, have more serious reactions like trouble breathing and low blood pressure.
-Be sure to tell the doctor if your child has any allergies or has ever had a reaction to any contrast material used for x-rays.
+Be sure to tell the doctor if your child has any allergies (especially to iodine or shellfish) or has ever had a reaction to any contrast material used for x-rays.

 CT scans take longer than regular x-rays.
-A CT scanner has been described as a large donut, with a narrow table in the middle opening.
+A CT scanner has been described as a large donut, with a narrow table that slides in and out of the middle opening.
 Your child will need to lie still on the table while the scan is being done.
-During the test, the table slides in and out of the scanner.
-Some people feel a bit confined while the scan is being done.
 Some children might need to be sedated before the test to help make sure they stay still so the pictures come out well.

-PET/CT scan: In recent years, newer devices have been developed that combine the CT scan with a positron emission tomography (PET) scan.
+PET/CT scan: Some machines combine the CT scan with a positron emission tomography (PET) scan.
 For a PET scan, a form of radioactive sugar (known as fluorodeoxyglucose or FDG) is injected into the blood.
 (The amount of radioactivity used is very low and will pass out of the body within a day or so.)
-Because cancer cells in the body grow rapidly, they absorb large amounts of the radioactive sugar.
+Because cancer cells grow rapidly, they absorb large amounts of the sugar.
 A special camera can then create a picture of areas of radioactivity in the body.
-The picture from the PET scan is not finely detailed like those from a CT scan, but it provides helpful information about the whole body.
+The picture from the PET scan is not detailed like those from a CT scan, but it provides helpful information about the whole body.
 The PET/CT scan lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT scan.

 Magnetic resonance imaging (MRI) scan

 A contrast material called gadolinium is often injected into a vein before the scan to better show details.
-The contrast material usually does not cause allergic reactions.
+This contrast material usually does not cause allergic reactions.

 MRI scans take longer than CT scans – often up to an hour.
 Your child may have to lie inside a narrow tube, which is confining and can be distressing, so sedation is sometimes needed.
 Newer, more open MRI machines may be another option, although they still require that your child be able to lie still.
 All MRI machines make loud buzzing and clicking noises that your child may find disturbing.
 Some places provide headphones or earplugs to help block this out.